marstr/guid/README.md

 The Release Notes portion of this file will be updated to reflect the most recent major/minor updates, with the option to tag particular bug-fixes as well.
 Updates to the Release Notes for patches should be addative, where as major/minor updates should replace the previous version.
 If one desires to see the release notes for an older version, checkout that version of code and open this file.

-# Release Notes 1.0.*
+# Release Notes 1.1.*

-## v1.0.0
+## v1.1.0
-This library is declared stable!
-Creation strategies 1 and 4, as defined in RFC4122, are fully supported and all other strategies are able to be parsed.
-All .NET string formats of GUIDs are supported in v1.0.0.
+Adding support for JSON marshaling and unmarshaling.